How effective is the birth control pill?

 Birth control pills have been around for more than 50 years.
 The pill is a combination of female hormones used to inhibit fertility.
 Current birth control pills are more than 99-percent effective at preventing pregnancy.
-Birth control pills are an effective means of preventing pregnancy, but protected sex is still a must.
+While they are an effective means of preventing pregnancy, if you are concerned about sexually transmitted diseases, protected sex is still a must.
 Birth control pills do not stop sexually transmitted disease (STD) infection, so women can still contract STDs from partners during sexual contact while taking the birth control pill.

 Doctors use birth control pills for pregnancy prevention and to help control menstrual cycles.
 Typically, the birth control pill is considered safe and effective for young women as soon as they become sexually active.
 There is no set age limit for use of birth control pills, but there are risks associated with this form of pregnancy prevention.

-The birth control pill is a safe option for most sexually active women.
-Some birth control pills are taking every day and others are taken 21 days of the month.
+A birth control pill is a safe option for most sexually active women.
+Some birth control pills are taken every day and others are taken 21 days of the month.
 Newer varieties of birth control pills limit the number of menstrual cycles to three or four a year.

 - Do I ovulate when on the pill?